-To detail all of Facebook’s criticisms, one would need a book deal and a few hundred blank pages.
+To detail all of Facebook’s criticisms, one would need a book deal and a few hundred blank pages — although, this is a good start.
 For the sake of brevity, we’re just going deal in what’s relevant when trying to understand why your children (and their data) will never be safe in the hands of Uncle Zuck.

 After all, you can’t talk about Facebook without first mentioning the blatant disregard for its users.
 As the saying goes, “If you’re not paying for it, you’re not the customer; you’re the product.”

 It may seem like a worthy trade: we suffer through a few ads to stay connected with family, watch viral videos, scope the latest memes, and rant about the customer service at that burrito joint around the corner.
 Advertisers get value from the network’s two-plus billion users while Facebook gets to keep the lights on and outfit Zuck in a never-ending supply of gray t-shirts.
 Facebook’s ad business isn’t appealing because of the size of its colossal userbase, but what the network knows about each of them — information it shares with those who purchase ads.

 And, to put it mildly, Facebook knows a lot.